 openclaw | 2.5 GB | Node.js 22, OpenClaw gateway pre-installed | AI bot deployment (Telegram, web) |

 base is the right choice for most workloads.
-It includes:
+It includes:- Python 3.12 with

 - git, vim, tmux, curl, wget, jq